So, your child needs to learn to write letters but isn’t interested in workbooks. What can you do?

 If your child isn’t into shaving cream, or you want to mix things up, other options include getting a large sheet pan and filling it with one of the following: dry oatmeal, cornmeal, sugar, lentils, salt, or dry rice.
 These materials provide for the sensory experience of feeling how the letters are formed and seeing them in a different way- letting your child truly experience them.
 Some children respond even better if they can use a small car to form the letters in this different way.
 Writing in these different ways can also be a new way to practice spelling words as your child grows.

-Those activities will help your child come to know how the letters are formed and how they feel.
+These activities will help your child come to know how the letters are formed and how they feel.
 Do them in short sessions so your child doesn’t become tired and bored.
 That way they want to play again next time!

-Writing, not Drawing
+Writing, not drawing.

 You want to set the stage for your child to learn to write the letters, not draw them.
 An example of drawing a letter is when a small child makes a circle and adds a line for “a”.
 As adults, that isn’t how we write it, and if they learn to draw it first then they have to relearn how to write it later.
 If you need a refresher on how to write letters and numbers correctly, I recommend the Handwriting Without Tears program.
 Both the Teacher’s Guides and Letters and Numbers For Me (the orange book) offer detailed explanations of how to form upper and lower case letters properly.